noken-travel/strapi/docs/v3.x/concepts/configurations.md

       - `database` (string): Database name.
       - `username` (string): Username used to establish the connection.
       - `password` (string): Password used to establish the connection.
+      - `options` (object): List of additional options used by the connector.
       - `timezone` (string): Set the default behavior for local time.
 Default value: `utc` [Timezone options](https://www.php.net/manual/en/timezones.php).
       - `schema` (string): Set the default database schema. **Used only for Postgres DB.**
-      - `ssl` (boolean/object): For ssl database connection.
-Object is used to pass certificate files as strings.
+      - `ssl` (boolean): For ssl database connection.
     - `options` Options used for database connection.
       - `debug` (boolean): Show database exchanges and errors.
       - `autoMigration` (boolean): To disable auto tables/columns creation for SQL database.
       - `pool` Options used for database connection pooling.
-For default value and more information, look at [Knex's pool config documentation](https://knexjs.org/#Installation-pooling).
+For more information look at [Knex's pool config documentation](https://knexjs.org/#Installation-pooling).
         - `min` (integer): Minimum number of connections to keep in the pool.
+Default value: `0`.
         - `max` (integer): Maximum number of connections to keep in the pool.
+Default value: `10`.
         - `acquireTimeoutMillis` (integer): Maximum time in milliseconds to wait for acquiring a connection from the pool.
+Default value: `2000` (2 seconds).
         - `createTimeoutMillis` (integer): Maximum time in milliseconds to wait for creating a connection to be added to the pool.
+Default value: `2000` (2 seconds).
         - `idleTimeoutMillis` (integer): Number of milliseconds to wait before destroying idle connections.
+Default value: `30000` (30 seconds).
         - `reapIntervalMillis` (integer): How often to check for idle connections in milliseconds.
+Default value: `1000` (1 second).
         - `createRetryIntervalMillis` (integer): How long to idle after a failed create before trying again in milliseconds.
+Default value: `200`.

 :::